MichaelDeyev/springsecuritydemo/README.md

 1) login: admin@mail.com; password: admin
 2) login: user; password: 111111

-admin-user can create, read, update, delete data on Main Page (only by Postman for now.) plain user can read only
+Admin-user can create, read, update, delete data on Main Page (only by Postman for now) Plain user can read only